Unveiling Decision-Making in LLMs for Text Classification : Extraction of influential and interpretable concepts with Sparse Autoencoders: Experiments and Results

 \subsection{Numerical results}

-Our results are presented in Table \ref{fig:table_metrics_agnews}, with additional results in Table~\ref{tab:concepts_metrics_imdb} in the Appendix.
-All methods succeed in maintaining a high recovery accuracy which guarantees the completeness of the learned concepts.
-However, $\verb|ClassifSAE|$ is capable of engineering features that are both more causal and more interpretable according to our $\verb|ConceptSim|$ metric.
-We measure causality in the \textit{conditional} sense (see Section \ref{sec:existing_metrics}).
-Indeed, this approach normalizes the impact of sparse features and avoids favoring methods that compress information into a small number of highly activated attributes.
-The joint classifier improves disentanglement by promoting the specialization of features within $\textbf{z}_{\text{class}}$ for task-relevant concepts.
-Our proposed architecture benefits from the interpretability nature of the SAE, and further improves upon it.
-The datasets used to train the SAE are of relatively modest size, forcing the SAE to revisit the same sentences multiple times in order to improve its reconstruction capabilities.
-This leads to some features being activated across a substantial portion of the evaluated dataset.
-This behavior is reduced by the integration of the sparsity feature loss in $\verb|ClassifSAE|$, which almost systematically find sparser concepts and improves $\verb|ConceptSim|$ score.
+Our results are compiled in Table \ref{tab:table_metrics_compiled}, they are averaged over the 4 datasets.
+Individual results are reported in Appendix Tables \ref{tab:table_metrics_agnews},\ref{tab:table_metrics_te_offensive}, \ref{tab:table_metrics_te_sentiment} and \ref{tab:table_metrics_imdb}.
+Since $\verb|ConceptSim|$ varies significantly across datasets, we standardize the weighted average $\verb|ConceptSim|$ metric using the mean and variance of pairwise sentence-embedding cosine similarities within each dataset.
+On average, all methods maintain acceptable recovery accuracy RAcc (Eq. \ref{eq:racc}), ensuring the completeness of the learned concepts. \paragraph{Concepts Interpretability} $\verb|ClassifSAE|$ is capable of engineering features that are more interpretable according to the $\verb|ConceptSim|$ (Eq.~\ref{eq:concept_sim}) metric.
+The features computed by $\verb|ClassifSAE|$ consistently exhibit higher $\verb|ConceptSim|$ scores and better activation rate sparsity across all evaluated model–task pairs. $\verb|ClassifSAE|$ architecture builds on the interpretability of the SAE and further enhances it.
+Because the training datasets are relatively small, the SAE revisits sentences multiple times to improve reconstruction, causing certain features to activate across a large portion of the evaluation set.
+This behavior is mitigated by incorporating the activation rate sparsity loss into $\verb|ClassifSAE|$, improving sparsity and monosemanticity in the discovered concepts.

-Figure \ref{fig:second_interpretability_agnews_410} shows $\verb|SentenceSim|$ for the Pythia-410M model fine-tuned on AG News or IMDB.
-Sentences that share identical top-activating concepts exhibit higher similarity in the sentence embedding space when using $\verb|ClassifSAE|$, compared to other baselines.
-This highlights the improved interpretability of our method's directions.
+Figure \ref{fig:sentence_sim_gptj} and \ref{fig:sentence_sim_pythia} in Appendix show $\verb|SentenceSim|$ for the GPT-J and Pythia-1B models fine-tuned on each classification task.
+Sentences that share identical top-activating concepts exhibit higher similarity in the sentence embedding space when using concepts from $\verb|ClassifSAE|$ for mapping, compared to other baselines.
+This highlights the improved interpretability of $\verb|ClassifSAE|$'s directions.